josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 ### Wait—what's Matt's actual deal?
 Why is he doing this?

-Aside from the licensing issue, which I covered above, Matt's got some other complaints with WP Engine—some probably valid, some pretty shaky, in my estimation.
+Aside from the licensing issue, which I covered above (and which seems like a mostly flimsy premise to me), Matt's got some other complaints with WP Engine.
+Some have validity, some seem completely made-up.
 Let's walk through them.

 #### Matt claims WP Engine is misrepresenting itself